thomasabishop/eolas/zk/IP_addresses.md

 ## Anatomy of an IPv4 address

-Each of the 32 bits are divided into four groups which are each 8 bits (a byte) in length.
+Each of the 32 bits are divided into four groups which are each 8 bits in length.
 Each group therefore comprises an octet and is separated by dots.

 The decimal number system, rather than binary is used to represent the values.
-Thus each octet comprises three decimal digits as 8-bits = 2^3.
+This means each binary octet is three decimal digits in length.

-The 32 bits form two sections:
+The 32 bits comprise two major groupings

 - the **network prefix**
 - the **host**